moodymudskipper/cutr/README.md

 more on `groups`
 ----------------

-`groups` and `n_by_group` try to place cut points at relevant quantile positions, we won't get the required number of groups if several quantiles fall on the same value, to remedy to this we can use an optimization function (the default one will most likely be enough).
+`groups` and `n_by_group` try to place cut points at relevant quantile positions, we won't get the required number of groups if several quantiles fall on the same value, to remedy to this we can use an optimization function.

+The most straightforward way to optimize bin size, and the only way most will ever need, is to minimize the variance between the target bin size and the actual binsize, this is what happens when the `i` argument is `list(n, "balanced")`.

 ``` r
 table(smart_cut(x,3,"groups"))